bertjiazheng/Structured3D/README.md

 ```bash
 python visualize_layout.py --path /path/to/dataset --name scene_id --type empty/simple/full
 ```
+We show some layout annotations in the supplementary material.

 ## Citation
 Please cite `Structured3D` in your publications if it helps your research: